-2. Next, you will be prompted if you want to prepare another server in the topology.
+3. Next, you will be prompted if you want to prepare another server in the topology.
+You will be given the option to re-use the previously entered manager credentials to access this server.
 Repeat the process for each server that you have configured in the system.